jala886/GolfApp/README.md

 ## Overview

-This is a project for a interview.
+This is a project for golf coaching.
 It is based on YOLO and Pose congnition, stream video real time processing.
 Based on MVVM pattern, used UIKit, CorML, CoreGraph, AVCapture, AVTool techonolgies.

 ## How to compile
 - used xcode and signature to install on physical device.